McNulty School of Irish Dance

 About

 McNulty School of Irish Dance offers Irish dance lessons where dancers learn both solo and team dances.
-Students begin learning in Irish soft dance shoes and then progress to heavy shoe dances over time.
-The school also provides performances for concerts, corporate events, traditional shows, weddings, and educational programs.
+Dancers start in Irish soft dance shoes and then progress to heavy shoe dances over time.
+The program also organizes performances for a variety of events, including concerts, corporate events, traditional shows, weddings, and educational programs.

 • Ages: 3–18 years old